 What happens next

-Upon receipt of your fully completed application, appendix (if applicable) and application fee, an acknowledgement letter will be emailed to you and we will be in touch to book an inspection of the premises.
+Upon receipt of your fully completed application, including appendix (if applicable) and the application fee, an acknowledgement letter will be emailed to you and we will be in touch to book an inspection of the premises.

 Issuing the licence

 The full inspection report requests you pay the 'issue' fee, to cover the cost of any further inspections (during the term of the licence) or any interactions during the term of the licence.
 Only upon receipt of the issue fee will your licence and conditions be issued.
 Once issued, the licence must clearly and prominently be displayed on the premises and the licence number displayed on any website.

 The animal activities star rating scheme has a number of safeguards built in to ensure fairness to businesses:

 - The appeals process - if you believe the star rating awarded does not reflect the animal welfare standards and risk level of the business at the time of the inspection, you can appeal.

 - Requests for re-inspections - if the star rating has been accepted and the necessary improvements made from the inspection report, you can request a re-inspection of the premises.